fededim/BinaryToPowershellScript/README.md

 # Example command lines
  .\\BinaryToPowershellScript.exe -i * -o c:\\temp -r --> it will script all files in the current folder and its subfolders to the output folder c:\\temp by creating a script file for all them with the byte array format.<br />
  .\\BinaryToPowershellScript.exe -i * -o c:\\temp -b --> it will script all files in the current folder to the output folder c:\\temp by creating a script file for all them with the base64 format.<br />
+ .\\BinaryToPowershellScript.exe -i * -o c:\\temp -d -s --> it will script all files in the current folder as a single file in the output folder c:\\temp with the decimal format.<br />
  .\\BinaryToPowershellScript.exe -i * -o c:\\temp -s --> it will script all files in the current folder as a single file in the output folder c:\\temp with the byte array format.<br />
  .\\BinaryToPowershellScript.exe -i * -o c:\\temp -b -s --> it will script all files in the current folder as a single file in the output folder c:\\temp with the base64 format.<br />
  .\\BinaryToPowershellScript.exe -i * c:\\windows\\*.exe -o c:\\temp -s -b -> it will script all files in the current folder and in c:\\windows with *.exe extension as a single file in the output folder c:\\temp with the base64 format.<br />
+ .\\BinaryToPowershellScript.exe -i * -o c:\\temp -s -p password --> it will script all files in the current folder as a single file in the output folder c:\\temp with the byte array format encrypting all files with password "password".<br />

  # Example output